 - 2019, SVB predicts, is going to see price drops and very small growth – some of it probably negative – in terms of wine.

 If you’re taken by surprise that younger drinkers are eschewing fine wine for cannabis, beer, cocktails, and even spiked seltzer (which is doing well enough to afford its own Superbowl commercial), then bluntly stated, you are a fool.
 So many saw this coming that even I have been shouting about it for at least a decade.

 But even in our current US culture of rampant blame-deflection, trying to pin the gloomy outlook for US wine sales on weed, beer, millennials themselves, or anything else, serves only to complete the failure.

 It is not time to cater to millennial generational tastes – it is past time to do the preventive work.
 The wound is already open, the blood is already spilling; it’s time for the US wine biz to staunch the bleeding, and maybe – just maybe – start the healing.

 Shop Wine Products at Amazon.com

-Copyright © 2015.
-Originally at Why Is It Always Someone Else’s Fault?
-(Thoughts On Slipping Wine Sales) from 1WineDude.com - for personal, non-commercial use only.
+Copyright © 2016.
+Originally at Congrats, US Wine Industry – You Blew It!
+(Thoughts On Fine Wine And Millennial Consumers) from 1WineDude.com - for personal, non-commercial use only.
 Cheers!